istio/istio.io/content/en/docs/setup/upgrade/index.md

 identical to the upgrade process mentioned in the previous section.
 When completed, the process will restore Istio back to the Istio version that was installed before.

-`istioctl install` also installs the same Istio control plane, but does not perform any checks.
+`istioctl install` can be used to install an older version of the Istio control plane, but is not recommended because it does not perform any checks.
 For example, default values applied to the cluster for a configuration profile may change without warning.